-I am the registered owner of a freehold premises in Heaton Moor but nevertheless charged rent, why is this and what is this?
+I purchased a freehold premises in Heaton Moor but still charged rent, why is this and what is this?

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the generation of new rentcharges from 1977 onwards.
+Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the generation of fresh rentcharges from 1977 onwards.

 Old rentcharges can now be extinguished by making a one off payment under the Act.
-Any rentcharges that are still in existence in 2037 will be dispensed with completely.
+Any rentcharges that are still in existence in 2037 will be extinguished.

 I am on look out for some leasehold conveyancing in Heaton Moor.
-Before I set the wheels in motion I require certainty as to the number of years remaining on the lease.
+Before I get started I would like to find out the number of years remaining on the lease.